 Past Nunn School Winners

 The Fulbright Program was established in 1946 by the U.S. Department of State to promote “mutual understanding between the people of the United States and the people of other countries in the world.” and is now the largest U.S. exchange program, offering opportunities for recent graduates and young professionals to assume advanced research, graduate study, university teaching, and primary and secondary school teaching worldwide in all fields of study.
 The program awards around 2,000 grants in 140 countries annually.
-The fellowship has a network of alumni in a range of professions, from members of Congress to artists.
+The fellowship has a network of alumni in various professions, from members of Congress to artists.

 Past Nunn School Winners